Geoc2022/Geoc2022.github.io/content/other/banger_xkcd.md

 fediverse = "@geoc@mathstodon.xyz"
 +++

-Me and some friends had a idea for a banger xkcd comic that we sent to Randall.
+Some friends and I had an idea for a banger xkcd comic that we sent to Randall.
 Unfortunately, something seems to be wrong with Randall's internet connection because he hasn't responded yet.

 <div align="center">
     <a href="./../banger_og.jpg">